-- 1. In the customization dialog, click the tab Toolbars. - 2.
-In the right column in the Target drop-down box, select the toolbar you want to customize.
-By default, it is set to Standard. - 3.
-Activate the check boxes next to the commands you want to appear on the toolbar, and deactivate the check boxes next to the commands you do not want to appear. - 4.
+- 1. Click Tools > Customize > Toolbars. - 2.
+In the right column in the Target drop-down box, select the toolbar you want to customize. - 3.
+Select the commands you want to appear in the toolbar. - 4.
 To switch back to the original settings, click Defaults and confirm with Yes. - 5.
 To save the changes, click OK.

-PROCEDURE 9.3: CUSTOMIZING MENUS
+PROCEDURE 9.3: CUSTOMIZING CONTEXT MENUS